-This is a value-added service by FIDReC to afford greater convenience and accessibility to complainants who have good reason(s) to only be able to meet with FIDReC's officers after regular working hours.
+This is a value-added service by FIDReC to afford greater convenience and accessibility to complainants who have good reason(s) to only be able to meet up with FIDReC's officers after regular working hours.

-2. Public/Consumer education
+ii.
+Public/consumer education